Articles of Association

 - Power to bind the Company

-- The Company shall be bound by the joint signatures of the Chairman of the Board of Directors and any one member of the Executive Management, the joint signatures of two members of the Executive Management or by the joint signatures of the entire Board of Directors.
+- The Company shall be bound by the joint signatures of the Chairman of the Board of Directors and any one member of the Executive Management, the joint signatures of the Chairman of the Board of Directors and one other member of the Board of Directors or by the joint signatures of the entire Board of Directors.

 - The general meeting shall elect one state-authorised public accountant to audit the Company’s annual report.

 - The auditor shall be appointed for a term of one year.
 The auditors are eligible for re-election.

-Amended at the extraordinary general meeting held on 26 May 2016 prior to the listing of the Company’s shares on Nasdaq First North, at the annual general meeting held on 26 April 2017, at the extraordinary general meeting held on 23 March 2018, and at the extraordinary general meeting held on 31 July 2018.
+Amended at the extraordinary general meeting held on 26 May 2016 prior to the listing of the Company’s shares on Nasdaq First North, at the annual general meeting held on 26 April 2017,at the extraordinary general meeting held on 23 March 2018, at the extraordinary general meeting held on 31 July 2018 and at the annual general meeting held on 27 May 2020.